Mary, Queen of Scots (1971 film): Plot

-Following the death of her husband Francis II of France in 1560, Mary, Queen of Scots (Vanessa Redgrave), returns to her native land.
+Following the death of her husband Francis II of France in 1560, Mary, Queen of Scots returns to her native land.
 Though fearless, unselfish, and very beautiful, the young queen faces many challenges.
-As in neighbouring England, the Protestant faith has been embraced by many nobles of Scotland; in addition, the Catholic Mary has to deal with her half-brother James Stewart, Lord Moray's (Patrick McGoohan) ambitions for rule.
+As in neighbouring England, the Protestant faith has been embraced by many of the nobility; in addition, the Catholic Mary has to deal with her Protestant and illegitimate half-brother James Stewart, Lord Moray's ambition to rule.
 He suggests that Mary enjoy herself in Scotland, and pass the time with dancing and feasting.
-Moray wants to rule Scotland while the lovely but inexperienced Mary becomes a figurehead.

-Fearing that Mary has ambitions for England's throne, Elizabeth I of England (Glenda Jackson) decides to weaken her claim by sending her favourite, the ambitious Robert Dudley (Daniel Massey), to woo and marry Mary.
-She promises that Mary will become her heir if she agrees to the marriage.
-Sly Elizabeth also sends the younger, dashing but weak and spoiled Lord Darnley (Timothy Dalton) from a powerful Catholic family.
+Fearing that Mary has ambitions for England's throne, Elizabeth I of England decides to weaken her claim by sending her favourite, the ambitious Robert Dudley, to woo and marry Mary.
+Elizabeth promises that Mary will become her heir if she agrees to the marriage.
+Sly Elizabeth also sends the younger, dashing but weak and spoiled Lord Darnley from a powerful Catholic family.
 Tempted by the handsome Darnley, Mary impulsively chooses him for marriage.
-Lord Moray, a Protestant, opposes the marriage, but Mary ignores him.
+Moray opposes the marriage, but Mary ignores him.
 She exiles Moray to strengthen her own authority.
-Elizabeth is satisfied that reckless, passionate Mary's romantic misadventures will keep her busy in Scotland and give shrewd, practical Elizabeth less to worry about.
+Elizabeth is satisfied that reckless, passionate Mary's romantic misadventures will keep her busy in Scotland and give England less to worry about.

 Soon after the wedding, Darnley throws a childish temper tantrum, complaining that he has no real power and is merely Mary's king consort.
-A disillusioned Mary soon banishes Darnley from her bed and frequently consults with the gentle, soft-spoken Italian courtier David Riccio (Ian Holm).
+Disillusioned, Mary soon banishes Darnley from her bed and frequently consults with the gentle, soft-spoken Italian musician and courtier David Riccio.
 Darnley previously had him as a lover and accuses him of fathering Mary's expected child.

 A group of Scottish lords persuade Darnley to help get rid of Riccio, whom they murder in Mary's presence.
-To escape, she persuades Darnley that the plotters will turn against him, and they flee to the safety of Lord Bothwell (Nigel Davenport).
+To escape, she persuades Darnley that the plotters will turn against him, and they flee to the safety of a castle belonging to Lord Bothwell.
 He has been an ally of Mary since her arrival in Scotland.
-After he defeats the plotters, Mary forces a truce among their leader Moray, Darnley and Bothwell.
+After he defeats the plotters, Mary forces a truce between Moray, Darnley and Bothwell.
 Mary gives birth to a son, James, who is expected to succeed both Mary and the unmarried, childless Elizabeth.